tom-englert/Nullable.Extended/README.md

 ![no_warning](assets/AnalyzerNoWarningWithJustification.png)

-> You can easily configure the warning level for via you editor.config file.
+> You can easily configure the warning levels via you editor.config file.

 ----
 ### Suppressing False Positives